JuliaDiff/ChainRulesCore.jl/docs/src/opting_out_of_rules.md

 It is common to define rules fairly generically.
 Often matching (or exceeding) how generic the matching original primal method is.
-Sometimes this is not the correct behavour.
+Sometimes this is not the correct behaviour.
 Sometimes the AD can do better than this human defined rule.
 If this is generally the case, then we should not have the rule defined at all.
 But if it is only the case for a particular set of types, then we want to opt-out just that one.
 This is done with the [`@opt_out`](@ref) macro.

-Consider one might have a rrule for `sum` (the following simplified from the one in [ChainRules.jl](https://github.com/JuliaDiff/ChainRules.jl/blob/master/src/rulesets/Base/mapreduce.jl) itself)
+Consider one a `rrule` for `sum` (the following simplified from the one in [ChainRules.jl](https://github.com/JuliaDiff/ChainRules.jl/blob/master/src/rulesets/Base/mapreduce.jl) itself)
 ```julia
 function rrule(::typeof(sum), x::AbstractArray{<:Number}; dims=:)
     y = sum(x; dims=dims)